 Is WNV objective journalism, or is it pushing some kind of activist agenda?

 WNV is a 501(c)(3) non-profit, so — unlike, say, The New York Times — we are not able to endorse candidates for elected office even if we wanted to (which we don’t).
-While some of our writers are peace activists and other activists of various sorts, that is more a consequence of our subject area than of any agenda, per se.
+While some of our writers are organizers and activists, that is more a consequence of our subject area than of any agenda, per se.
 Just as Wired magazine is about technology (and tends to publish techies) and New York Magazine is about New York (and tends to publish New Yorkers), we cover the dynamics of nonviolent conflict, which we believe are often ignored or misunderstood in the news.
 We don’t expect or necessarily want writers to be committed ahead of time to some flavor of pacifism, or any such thing; we do expect that they show some interest and sophistication in understanding how ordinary people build power and wage conflict in non-military, non-oppressive ways.

 Does WNV just cherry-pick stories that prove a certain kind of point?